Michael Lamey

-Michael Lamey (born 29 November 1979) is a Dutch former professional footballer who played as a right back.
+Michael Lamey (born 29 November 1979) is a Dutch professional football manager and former player who played as a right-back.
+He is currently in charge of Den Bosch's under-21 team.

 Playing career

 Born in Amsterdam, Lamey began his professional career with RKC Waalwijk, before making moves to PSV Eindhoven, MSV Duisburg and Arminia Bielefeld.
 After his transfer from PSV to Duisburg, the two teams played in a pre-season friendly and Lamey scored an own goal in favour of his previous team.
 The club was relegated at the end of his first season.
 He left Arminia Bielefeld at the end of the 2009–10 season following their failure to regain instant promotion back to the German Bundesliga.

 On 9 August 2010, Lamey joined Leicester City after impressing the club in a two-week trial.
 On 11 August, he was part of the reserves squad that won the Totesport.com Cup in a 2–1 win over Oldham Athletic reserves at Quorn FC.
 After an unsuccessful year with only seven league appearances, he moved to Wisła Kraków in July 2011.
 At the end of the season, his contract was not extended, leaving him without a club for a few months.

 In October 2012, Lamey returned to the Netherlands and signed a three-year contract with his former club RKC Waalwijk in the Eredivisie until the end of June 2015.